Skip to content

 ⌀0.010–0.014 in.
 (0.25–0.36 mm)

 A 3-axis CNC with a standard vise holds hole position to ⌀0.010 in. without special fixturing.
-Specifying MMC enables functional gaging — a hardened gage with pins at the virtual condition locations.
-One pass, one decision, no CMM operator required.
+Specifying MMC enables functional gaging with a hardened gage that places pins at the virtual condition locations.
+One pass gives one decision, with no CMM operator required.
+In metric terms, that is about 0.25 mm at the tight end and 0.36 mm at the looser end.

 Flatness on milled faces